SCasarotto/photoshop-scripts/README.md

 # photoshop-scripts

-Some random photoshop scripts for processing photos
+Some random Photoshop scripts for processing photos.

+Install these by placing them in `Adobe Photoshop CC 2019/Presets/Scripts/MyScripts`.
+The final folder name can be anything.